Qiskit/documentation/docs/api/qiskit/qiskit.opflow.primitive_ops.PrimitiveOp.md

 Note that all mathematical methods are not in-place, meaning that they return a new object, but the underlying primitives are not copied.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.primitive_ops.primitive_op.PrimitiveOp` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**